 4. Line managers will oversee significance determinations of inspection findings and any enforcement decisions involving facilities or activities for which they are responsible.

-5. exit meeting for their subordinate resident and specialist inspectors if significant inspection or examination findings (e.g., potentially greater than green significance, possible escalated enforcement or unsatisfactory requalification examination) will be discussed. line manager shall attend team inspection exit meetings as directed by their division directors and should supplement the discussion at the meeting, as necessary.
+5. Line managers should attend at least one exit meeting annually to observe their subordinate inspectors.
+This expectation can be accomplished by attending an exit meeting for their subordinate resident and specialist inspectors if significant inspection or examination findings (e.g., potentially greater than green significance, possible escalated enforcement or unsatisfactory requalification examination) will be discussed.
+Appropriate line manager shall attend team inspection exit meetings as directed by their division directors and should supplement the discussion at the meeting, as necessary.

 6. Line managers responsible for an on-site activity should promptly and thoroughly debrief the assigned employees after the employees leave the site.
 Line managers must promptly intervene and communicate any changes in findings or conclusions to DRP management, and shall promptly contact the licensee to discuss the changes if necessary.